 Laurie Prime - Hatha Yoga Teacher and Owner

-Laurie brings an exuberant American feel to her yoga as she trained at Sun & Moon Yoga Studios in Mankato Minnesota Sun Moon Yoga with Yoga Alliance and she still maintains strong links with the US yoga community.
-She is the owner and proprietor of York Yoga Studio and offers Hatha Yoga classes suitable for all levels, Vinyasa Flow focusing on breath and movement, and Introduction to Yoga ideal for beginners.
-Her particular passion is bringing yoga to new students, as she believes strongly that everyone can benefit from a yoga practice which develops strength, mobility, awareness and serenity.
+Laurie brings an exuberant American feel to her yoga as she trained at Sun Moon Yoga Studios in Mankato, Minnesota with Yoga Alliance and she still maintains strong links with the US yoga community.
+She is the owner and proprietor of York Yoga Studio.
+Because she believes strongly that everyone can benefit from a yoga practice which develops strength, mobility, awareness and serenity, the studio offers Hatha Yoga classes suitable for all levels, from Introduction to Yoga ideal for beginners, to Dynamic Hatha and Vinyasa Flow classes focusing on breath and movement.
+The studio appreciates that while ‘truth is one, paths are many’ and therefore a wide range of yoga styles, from Iyengar to Kundalini are offered.

 Nicky Thomas - Hatha Yoga Teacher